Skip to main content

 ReleaseChanges

-20 R5Support of remote client and stored procedure sessions
+20 R5Support of desktop sessions

 18 R6Added